michaelyoungstrom/golfpool/README.rst

 the lowest **n** scores (where n is a varying number based on the tournament) will be added for each tournament round, and the user with the lowest score wins.

-Currently, scoring updates are done manually via management commands.
-But the goal is to eventually pull data directly from ESPN.
+Currently, scoring can be updated by running management commands that pull from ESPN's website directly.